-Since November 2017 Chatham Historic Dockyard Trust has been undertaking major conservation, repair and adaptation works to the Fitted Rigging House, the home of the Reading Room.
-The project is enabling a sustainable future for one of the Dockyard’s most important Scheduled Ancient Monuments.
-Once complete, the project will provide a new accessible reading room and much improved conditions for our books and archive collections alongside new volunteer and conservation facilities.
+Since November 2017 Chatham Historic Dockyard Trust has undertaken major conservation, repair and adaptation works to the Fitted Rigging House, the home of the Reading Room.
+The project has enabled a sustainable future for one of the Dockyard’s most important Scheduled Ancient Monuments.
+Now complete, the project provides a new accessible Reading Room and much improved conditions for our books and archive collections, alongside new volunteer and conservation facilities.

 The Reading Room is a reference only collection and not a lending library.
 This means you cannot borrow items from our collection as all materials are consulted in our Reading Room.